-During early June 1945, this tank was dig in near Chabai in the Soraken Peninsula area of northwest Bougainville.
-Likely, the Japanese dug in this tank to prevent it from being spotted from the air and intended to use it as a fixed defense against approaching Australian Army forces.
+During June 1945 dig in near Chabai in the Soraken Peninsula area of northwest Bougainville.
+Likely, the Japanese dug in this tank to prevent it from being spotted from the air and intended to use it as a fixed defense against any advance by the Australian Army.

 On June 14, 1945 this tank was located by a patrol from the Australian Army, 11th Infantry Brigade, 26th Infantry Regiment, C Company.
 When found, the tank was in good mechanical order but was missing a generator.
 The tank's Type 90 57mm main gun and ammunition was removed and found on the ground nearby.
 Possibly, the Japanese intended to remove the gun for use elsewhere or servicing.

 On June 16, 1945 the tank was inspected by Brig J. R. Stevenson, Commander 11th Infantry Brigade who was photographed standing on the tread.
 Afterwards, the fate of this tank is unknown and was likely abandoned in situ or otherwise disappeared.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|